 Transportation in Ole Bull State Park

 There are no strict driving rules for RVs in the park, except that driving speed should not exceed 25 miles per hour.
-There are two unpaved parking lots in Campground #1 and another one in Campground #2.
-A large, unpaved parking lot is also available near the picnic pavilion.
-You can park your camper here before heading over to hike any surrounding trails or claiming your site at the picnic area.
+There are two unpaved parking lots in the loops of the campground, and a large, unpaved parking lot is also available near the picnic pavilion.
+If you are visiting for the day, you can park your camper near the pavilion before heading over to hike any surrounding trails or before you want to claim your site in the picnic area.
 A paved parking lot can also be found near the park office at the entrance.

 Campgrounds and parking in Ole Bull State Park

 A totally unique accommodation option at Ole Bull State Park is the Ole Bull Cabin.
 The cabin is quite large and contains three bedrooms over one and a half stories that can sleep up to 12 people.
 The cabin also contains a modern kitchen, an ADA accessible bathroom, and a standard bathroom.
 No pets are allowed within Ole Bull Cabin, and you must contact the park for reservation information since it cannot be reserved like the campgrounds online.

 Camping Area Two

 Camping Area Two is the smaller campground, but it is still jampacked full of great amenities.
 There are a total of 32 campsites, 24 of which have electric hookups, but unlike Camping Area One, none of the sites have water hookups.
 Each campsite comes equipped with a picnic table, fire ring, and a level gravel pad.